DOI-USGS/dataretrieval-python/README.md

 directly from web services.
 Note that dataretrieval is an **alternative** to the R package, not a port, in that it reproduces the functionality of the R package but, its organization and functionality often differ.
-The the Python version also expands upon the functionality of its predecessor by including the capability to pull data from a variety of web portals besides NWIS and STORET.
+The Python version also expands upon the functionality of its predecessor by including the capability to pull data from a variety of web portals besides NWIS and STORET.

 If there's a hydrologic or environmental data portal that you'd like dataretrievel to